datamesh-governance/datamesh-governance.com/operating-model/communication-channels/microsoft-teams-channels.md

 - Audience: Domain Teams

 ## Consequences
 - Governance Group online meetings can simply be started in the `Governance (internal)` channel.
+  - It is easy to join the group meetings.
+  - The chat is automatically archived as part of the channel.
 - Simple communication
 - Uncluttered